SardorMS/Phone-cleaner/README.md

 ```
 func ReplaceAll(str, oldstr, newstr string) string
 ```
 Here, str is the original string, oldstr is the string which you wants to replace, and newstr is the new string which replaces the oldstr.
-Let us discuss this concept with the help of an example: